abocn/TelegramBot/README.md

 - FFmpeg (only for the `/yt` command)
 - Docker and Docker Compose (only required for Docker setup)

+_AI features require a higher-end system with a CPU/GPU_

 ## Running locally (non-Docker setup)

 First, clone the repo with Git: